Currumbin Waters

 Currumbin Waters has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-The performance of an area can significantly be impacted by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 27 projects that are likely to affect this particular region.
-Notable projects include Central Park Residences, GemLife Currumbin Waters, the upgrade of the intersection at Currumbin Creek Road-Bienvenue Drive, and the Currumbin Service and Retail Centre.
-The following list details those projects which are most likely to be relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 25 projects that could affect the region.
+Notable initiatives include Central Park Residences, GemLife Currumbin Waters, Currumbin Creek Road-Bienvenue Drive Intersection Upgrade, and Currumbin Service and Retail Centre.
+The following list details projects most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.